Hometown: Cumberland Furnace, Tennessee

 Vallerye's decision to come to McGeorge was influenced in large part by the caliber and dedication of the professors here.
 The professors are all incredibly enthusiastic about their subjects, and their enthusiasm for the material is infectious.
 She says, "The professors not only want to teach us the current law, but also encourage us to challenge laws that are antiquated or prejudicial to marginalized community members."
 With her own background in international research in Ecuador, Egypt, and Brazil, she was also drawn to the international emphasis at McGeorge, particularly the summer program in Guatemala combined with an internship option in Latin America.
 Vallerye represented a Guatemalan teenager who is facing deportation in the Immigration Law Clinic during her second year.

-McGeorge is demanding, but she finds time to rock climb and hike on the weekends and take road trips whenever possible with her husband to Napa Valley, the coast, and the Redwoods.
+McGeorge is demanding, but she found time to rock climb and hike on the weekends and take road trips whenever possible with her husband to Napa Valley, the coast, and the Redwoods.
 As a lawyer, she plans to combine her Spanish and Portuguese language ability, with the legal and analytical competence necessary to be an even stronger advocate for immigrant communities.